mfederczuk/git-guides/branches.md

  release.
 All of these commits should also be merge commits and they should also be tagged with the version name.

+It's sometimes useful to refer to the initial commit of a branch, specifically the master branch.
+Sadly, there is so quick and easy way to refer to the initial commit.
+This is why the master branch can have a tag that point towards the initial commit, called "`TAIL`".
+If for whatever reason, there is more than one initial commit in the repository (branches with no unrelated histories), then the tags should have an underscore and the name of the branch as a suffix.
+ (e.g.: `TAIL_master`, `TAIL_new-master`, `TAIL_docs`, ...)

 A typical master branch could look something like this:

 	* (tag: v2.1.0, master) Release v2.1.0